By Claire Barnard, Consultant at Freethinking

-Our approach has been to encourage all our call centre staff to gain first-hand exposure to the App via our Digi Rooms within out call centres.
+Our approach has been to encourage all our call centre staff to gain first-hand exposure to the App via our Digi Rooms within our call centres.
 Each Digi Rooms contains a mix of smart devices for self-learning.

 Work within the parameters that exist

 As much as we encouraged the call centre staff throughout the year to use the Digi Rooms to upskill themselves in their “free time”, this approach did not work at all.
-We learnt the hard way that due to the strict schedules of the call centre, when the staff do get a break, the last place they want to be is in an office.
-We have thus changed our approach to use the Digi Rooms for official training sessions which has proved to be far more efficient.
+We learnt the hard way that due to the strict schedules of the call centre when the staff do get a break, the last place they want to be is in an office.
+We have thus changed our approach to using the Digi Rooms for official training sessions which has proved to be far more efficient.

 Capture the support of the leadership